Package Torello.Java

 public static java.lang.String zeroPad10e2(int n)

-Pads an integer such that it contains enough leading zero's to ensure aString
+Pads an integer such that it contains enough leading zero's to ensure aString-length of two.- Parameters:

 - A zero-padded String of the integer, to precisely two orders of 10